+Published October 16, 1986.
 I’ve been reading an interesting book during the past few days.
-“Corporate Bigamy” was written by Mortimer Feinberg and Richard Dempewolff, and is about men who are also married and have families.
-And they also love t heir work…literally.
+“Corporate Bigamy” was written by Mortimer Feinberg and Richard Dempewolff and is about men who are married and have families, who also love their work . . . literally.

 Sometimes these men care for and are more interested in their occupations than in their spouse and children.
 Hence the term “Corporate Bigamy.”
-Wives and children have to compete in a real way with a husband’s job or occupation
+Wives and children have to compete in a real way with a husband’s job.

-10/16/1986 Men who are corporate bigamists work 60 to 70 hours a week, travel up to 10 weeks each year, and leave much of the child rearing to the wife and mother.
-The wife and children enjoy a high standard of living on the unusually high salary he earns.
-But there is a price to pay.
+Men who are corporate bigamists work 60 to 70 hours a week, travel up to 10 weeks each year, and leave much of the child rearing to the wife and mother.
+The wife and children enjoy a high standard of living on the unusually high salary he earns, but there is a price to pay.

-Corporate bigamists are often treated like “guests: in their own home.
-Family concerns must be handled with little or no involvement on his part, since the corporate bigamist must invest most of his time and attention in his first love, his occupation.
-According to the authors, the price many corporate wives pay for the high standard of living is loneliness, lack or attention, alienation and frustration.
+Corporate bigamists are often treated like “guests” in their own homes.
+Family concerns must be handled with little or no involvement on his part, since the corporate bigamist must invest most of his time and attention to his first love, his occupation.
+According to the authors, the price many corporate wives pay for the high standard of living is loneliness, lack or attention, alienation, and frustration.

-Perhaps the corporate bigamist, the man who spends most of his time and energy on his job – and loves it is a stereotype.
-Feingberg and Dempewolff note in their book that there are top executives who also are excellent husbands and fathers.
+Perhaps the corporate bigamist, the man who spends most of his time and energy on his job – and loves—it is a stereotype.
+Feingberg and Dempewolff note that there are top executives who are also excellent husbands and fathers.
 The managerial skills that got them the executive positions are also applied to home and family life.
-They are able to establish priorities and manage time so it can also be spent with a wife and children, as well as with key people at the office.
+They are able to establish priorities and manage time, so it can also be spent with their wives and children, as well as with key people at the office.

-Obviously Pres.
-Jimmy Carter was not a corporate bigamist.
-But don’t misunderstand.
+Obviously, President Jimmy Carter was not a corporate bigamist, but don’t misunderstand.
 He loved his work all right.
 He just wasn’t married to it.